-The 2017 Kia Optima Plug-In Hybrid is expected to begin arriving at dealers soon.
+The 2017 Kia Optima Plug-In Hybrid is on sale now and will arrive soon at dealers.
 Based on our analysis, now is an excellent time to take advantage of stellar offers on the Optima Hybrid, especially when it comes to leasing.

 Official 2017 Optima Plug-In Hybrid pricing will start at $36,105 with destination— $4,265 more than the Optima Hybrid EX.
 Interestingly, that's also more expensive than the 2017 Hyundai Sonata Plug-In Hybrid, which starts at $35,435.